DNKonanov/geneGraph/README.md

 ## Dependencies

 * Python 3.4 or later
-* Graphviz and pygraphviz libraries
+* Graphviz and pygraphviz libraries (Only required for `plot_subgraph.py`.
+It is known that this library has installation problems, so we mention that it is not required to create complexity profiles)

     Can be installed by
     `sudo apt-get install graphviz python3-graphviz python3-pygraphviz` or by `conda install`